Abradat/portfolio/_projects/linux-kernel-module.md

 full-description: A kernel module for hooking read and write system calls and encryption using ROT13
 ---
 #### Introduction
+This project is a module for hooking system calls at the kernel level.
+This module should encrypt inputs from user when **echo** and **tee** commands are called and decrypt them when **cat** command is called. **ROT13** algorithm is used for encryption.

+**cat** command is used for reading the content of a file and printing as the output.
+Also, **echo** and **tee** commands are used for writing inputs.
+We can retrieve system calls in each command by utilizing **strace** command.
+In order to change the functionality of cat, echo, and tee commands, **read** and **write** system calls are hooked at kernel level and the encryption/decryption algorithm code is injected before these system calls are called.
 #### Technologies/Languages Used

 {: .table .table-striped}